Distance between cubics and rationals: Introduction

-The pairs $(\xi,p/q)$ from Section~\ref{sec4} look quite mysterious.
+The pairs $(\xi,p/q)\in\AA_3\times \QQ$ from Section~\ref{sec4} look quite mysterious.
 We leave the construction of such examples as an interesting and challenging exercise for the curious reader.
-We verify that the continued fractions of these cubic $\xi$ exhibit a very unusual pattern.
+We verify that the continued fractions of these cubic $\xi$ start with a very unusual pattern.
 While we can confirm this pattern numerically, the underlying reason for its occurrence remains unknown.
 We briefly discuss this phenomenon in Section~\ref{sec4}.

 We conclude this paper with a discussion of the analogue of the set $D_{3,1}$ over function fields.
 Given a base field $\FF$, we define the set of formal Laurent series with coefficients in $\FF$ by $\KK:=\FF((t^{-1}))$.
 Like in the real case, one can measure the distance between algebraic Laurent series of degrees $d$ and $r$ and define an analogue $D_{d,r}(\KK)$ of the set $D_{d,r}$.
 A precise definition and further discussion of these sets can be found in Section~\ref{sec5}.
-Unlike the case of real numbers, the shape of the set $D_{3,1}(\KK)$ is much better understood, thanks to the works of Osgood~\cite{osgood_1973, osgood_1975}.
+Unlike the case of real numbers, we can describe the shape of the set $D_{3,1}(\KK)$ unconditionally, thanks to the works of Osgood~\cite{osgood_1973, osgood_1975}.
 Notably, the shape of $D_{3,1}(\KK)$ depends crucially on the characteristics of the base field $\FF$.

-\begin{theorem} If $\FF$ has positive characteristic $p$.
-Then for all $d\ge 2$,
+\begin{theorem} If $\FF$ has positive characteristic $p$ then for all $d\ge 2$,

-Otherwise, for all $2\le v\le 3$ the set $D_{3,1}(\KK)\cap L_v$ is nonempty.
-Moreover, $(3,2)\in D_{3,1}(\KK)$. \end{theorem} Since our main focus is on the set $D_{3,1}$ in the real setting, we do not investigate the precise shape of $D_{3,1}(\KK)$ for the base fields $\FF$ of characteristic zero.
+Otherwise, if characteristic of $\FF$ is zero then for all $2\le v\le 3$ the set $D_{3,1}(\KK)\cap L_v$ is nonempty.
+Moreover, $(4,2)\in D_{3,1}(\KK)$. \end{theorem} Since our main focus is on the set $D_{3,1}$ in the real setting, we do not investigate the precise shape of $D_{d,1}(\KK)$, $d\ge 4$ for the base fields $\FF$ of characteristic zero.
 But that would be an interesting direction for further research.